New Trade Alert for (BP)

 Traders often buy too little time for the trade to develop.
 Nothing is more frustrating than being right but only after the option has expired premature to the market move.

-This option strike gives you the right to buy the shares at $28.00 per share, just above the EXTREME multi year lows with absolutely limited risk.
+This option strike gives you the right to buy the shares at $30.00 per share with absolutely limited risk.

-The January option has nearly six months for BULLISH development.
-An 82 Delta on this strike means the option will behave much like the stock.
+The January option has nine months for BULLISH development.
+An 73 Delta on this strike means the option will behave much like the stock.

-The modest $36 top of range objective is 10% above.
-At that stock price level the option investment would gain more 50% to $8.00 plus.
+The modest $36 objective is the measured move target from the $28 to $32 trading range .
+At that stock price level the option investment would gain more than 50% to $6.00 plus.